 The ARC encourages the involvement of non-profit organizations, other public agencies or entities, businesses, and residents who share a common interest in protection and restoration of the Rouge River.
-Those who provide their time, services, expertise or other resources toward the common goal of protection and restoration of the river will be recognized as non-voting, Cooperating Partners.

-C. Structure of the ARC
+Those who provide their C. Structure of the ARC Organization Structure 1.
+Election of Officers 19 JULI PRC 1.
+The ARC shall elect for a two ways

-1. Election of Officers
+Z. Officers